THEMANNICHOLAS/Portfolio-Dashboard/README.md

 of mine with my prospective future career.
 1/14/25 - I have also been integrating unit test using pycharm.
 This is good practice for me to learn how to test functionality

+---
+Contributions:
+Any contributions are more than welcomed.
+Feedback, bug reports, and enchancements can be made here on GitHub.